classiebit/eventmie-pro-docs/resources/docs/1.5/bookings/email-notifications.md

 ---

->{primary} In `v1.4`, we've improved the email templates design and added more details into it.
+>{primary} In `v1.5`, we've added email language variables in lang files, so that you can easily modify the email template language.

 ---